Camillo Golgi: Malaria

 A French Army physician Charles Louis Alphonse Laveran discovered that malaria was caused by microscopic parasite (now called Plasmodium falciparum) in 1880.
 But scientists were sceptical until Golgi intervened.
 It was Golgi who helped him prove that malarial parasite was a microscopic protozoan.
 From 1885, Golgi studied the malarial parasite and its transmission.
 He established two types of malaria, tertian and quartan fevers caused by Plasmodium vivax and Plasmodium malariae respectively.
 In 1886, he discovered that malarial fever (paroxysm) was produced by the asexual stage in the human blood (called erythrocytic cycle, or Golgi cycle).
 In 1889–1890, Golgi and Ettore Marchiafava described the differences between benign tertian malaria and malignant tertian malaria (the latter caused by P. falciparum).
-By 1898, along with Giovanni Battista Grassi, Amico Bignami, Giuseppe Bastianelli, Angelo Celli and Marchiafava, he confirmed that malaria was transmitted by Anopheline mosquito.
+By 1898, along with Giovanni Battista Grassi, Amico Bignami, Giuseppe Bastianelli, Angelo Celli and Marchiafava, he confirmed that malaria was transmitted by anopheline mosquitoes.

 Cell organelle

 An organelle in eukaryotic cells now known as Golgi apparatus or Golgi complex, or sometimes simply as Golgi, was discovered by Camillo Golgi.
-Golgi modified his black reaction using osmium dichromate solution with which he stained the nerve cells (Purkinje cells) of the cerebellum of an owl.
+Golgi modified his black reaction using osmium dichromate solution with which he stained the nerve cells (Purkinje cells) of the cerebellum of a barn owl.
 He noticed thread-like networks inside the cells and named them apparato reticolare interno (internal reticular apparatus).
 Recognising them to be unique cellular components, he presented his discovery before the Medical-Surgical Society of Pavia in April 1898.
 After the same was confirmed by his assistant Emilio Veratti, he published it in the Bollettino della Società medico-chirurgica di Pavia.
 However, most scientists disputed his discovery as nothing but a staining artefact.
 Their microscopes were not powerful enough to identify the organelles.
 By the 1930s, Golgi's description was largely rejected.
 It was only firmly established 50 years after its discovery, when electron microscopes were developed.